 Our goal is to provide students with knowledge, research expertise and critical & creative thinking skills to solve the most important questions in modern physiology.
 Developing skills to integrate information from genetics, molecular-cell biology and physiology to elucidate the molecular basis of human disease is a unique characteristic of the program.
 After the first semester core class, Mechanisms in Biomedical Sciences, students take two additional courses, Physiological Basis of Molecular Medicine and Topics in Molecular Medicine.
 Here, they gain an advanced, up-to-date understanding of molecular cell biology, physiology and the molecular basis of human disease while becoming versed in modern methods of biomedical science.
 The focused nature of the required course work allows students to design a flexible, elective program of study that ideally matches their training needs and career goals.

-Please feel free to contact the director of this research track with any questions.
+Please feel free to contact the track leader of this research track with any questions that you have.

 Areas of Research

 Our faculty represent a select group who operate especially strong research programs, have excellent track records as mentors, and offer vibrant laboratories for you to do your thesis work.
 Many are internationally recognized for their seminal contributions in their fields.
 The opportunity to investigate fundamental physiological processes at the cell and molecular level with state-of-art methodologies and, then, apply them to an understanding of human physiology and disease is a distinctive asset of the program.